charliecalvert/CloudNotes/Assignments/BridgePattern02.md

 or request.body, then read it in with fs.readFile (asynch version) and send it back via response.send.

+##Property Names

+Just a reminder.
+There are no rules about the names for properties in JavaScript.
+Thus we can create properties shaped like this:

+    "Foo.json": "/home/bcuser/files/Foo.json",

+Note, however, that you can't write this to access the value for the property shown above:

+    myJsonObject.Foo.json

+Think about it for a second, and you can see why.
+(The second period is going to cause problems!)

+You can, however, do this:

+    myJsonObject['Foo.json']; // Yields home/bcuser/files/Foo.json

 ##User Choice

 When the user clicks on an item in our unordered list, we want to send a request back to the server based on the selection the user made.
 In particular, they click on a file name, and then send a request back to the server for the contents of the file the user selected.